wesleymeredith/wesleymeredith.github.io/_pages/about.md

   - /about.html
 ---

-- I'm in my first year of a M.S. in Computer Science at NC State University in Raleigh, NC.
+- I'm in my final year of a M.S. in Computer Science at NC State University in Raleigh, NC.

 - My interests are in machine learning, data science, and software engineering.

-- Specifically, I have interests in recommendation systems, like the ones that govern some of the biggest social media applications, human-computer interaction, and computer-vision.
+- Specifically, I have interests in recommendation systems, like the ones that govern some of the biggest social media applications, GenAI, NLP, human-computer interaction and computer-vision.

 My Story
 ======

-My path towards data-driven solutions began with a Biochemistry B.S. at Clemson University.
-There, I tackled real-world challenges through research, culminating in a peer-reviewed published [paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011082).
-Building a Markov model not only yielded valuable insights but also opened my eyes to the power of computational approaches in scientific discovery.
-This sparked my passion for bridging the gap between theoretical knowledge and practical applications.
+My journey began with a Bachelor's Degree in Biochemistry at Clemson University.
+During my time there, I tackled real-world challenges through research, culminating in a peer-reviewed published [paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011082) on building a Markov model to yield valuable insights into a scientific problem.
+This experience opened my eyes to the potential of computational approaches in driving scientific discovery.
+Fueled by a passion to bridge the gap between theoretical knowledge and practical applications, I enrolled in the MSCS Ready Program at Clemson to hone my computer science and programming skills.

-To refine my technical skills, I enrolled in the MSCS Ready Program at Clemson, mastering fundamental programming concepts.
-Currently, at NC State University, I'm pursuing a Master's in Computer Science, diving deeper into the exciting realms of machine learning, data science, and software-engineering.
+Currently, I'm pursuing a Master's in Computer Science at NC State University, diving deeper into the exciting realms of machine learning, data science, and software engineering.
+My goal is to leverage cutting-edge technologies to solve complex problems and make a tangible impact.

+Also currently, I am spending the summer with Michelin in Greenville, SC as a data scientist intern working on LLMs, Retreival Augmented Generation, and forecasting.

 Get in touch and let's have a chat about how we can work together.
 Connect with me on [LinkedIn](https://linkedin.com/in/wesleymeredith/) or explore my coding endeavors on [GitHub](https://github.com/wesleymeredith) 🚀🧬